angelloghernan/lingwa/README.md

    * User can click on other users to see their profile (brings to user profile)
 * User Profile
    * User can follow selected user
-   * User can browse through the selected users' public content and posts and leave comments underneath
+   * User can browse through the selected users' public content and contents and leave comments underneath
    * User can see the other users' details (username, profile picture, optional bio)
    * User can go to My Stuff if the profile is their profile
 * Content View